 2012 saw a cool, wet summer in Germany, saved by late warmth in September and October.
 Yields were overall in line with long term averages, although the Mosel lost up to 25% of its crop.
 Quality is widely agreed to be very good indeed, and possibly the best vintage in recent memory for Spätburgunder.
 Dry Rieslings are excellent too, but noble sweet wines are in even smaller supply than usual.

-2010 A tricky vintage, with low sunshine and high rain.
+2010 A tricky, high-acid vintage, with low sunshine and high rain.
 Despite this, July was extremely hot, skewing the average temperature to well above average.
 Yields were devastated, but Riesling quality is nonetheless promising when in expert hands.

 2009 Amongst the greatest vintages, 2009 is proving very alluring at a very early stage.
 The growing season was dry, warm and reliable.
 The wines are ripe and appealing but 12% down on volume compared to 2008.